MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 Demand-supply with serial/lot numbers, specific or non-specific, are considered high priority and are therefore exempt from the frozen zone, meaning that they will be part of planning even if they are due before the planning starting date.

-For more information, see the “Serial/Lot Numbers are Loaded by Specification Level” section in [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).
+For more information, see [Serial/Lot Numbers are Loaded by Specification Level](design-details-balancing-demand-and-supply#seriallot-numbers-are-loaded-by-specification-level).

 For more information about how the planning system balances attributes, see [Serial/Lot Numbers and Order-to-Order Links are Exempt from the Frozen Zone](design-details-balancing-demand-and-supply.md#seriallot-numbers-and-order-to-order-links-are-exempt-from-the-frozen-zone).